 In addition to the direct care you may receive from your nurses and doctors, there are agencies and organizations that can also help.
 Practical resources can take many forms.
 These range from housing for you and your loved ones during treatment to vocational rehabilitation and more.
 The U.S. Department of Veterans Affairs is a good place to start.
 They can be contacted at 800-827-1000 or online at https://www.va.gov/.

 For more listings, please read our fact sheet “Building Connections as a Veteran: Resources and Support.”
 You can also call CancerCare’s Hopeline at 800-813-HOPE (4673).

 Seeking Emotional Help

 Many emotions can come from a cancer diagnosis, including anger, frustration and sadness.
 You do not have to experience this alone.
 Fortunately, there are ways to find others who share your experience, both directly or as loved ones.
 These include support groups offered by CancerCare.
 Led by a professional oncology social worker, support groups offer space to discuss diagnosis-specific issues, treatment side effects, emotional concerns and more.

 CancerCare’s oncology social workers are available to help in various ways.
-These include cancer-focused counseling in the New York and New Jersey area, national case management services over the phone, along with a variety of national online support groups.
+These include cancer-focused counseling in the New York and New Jersey area, national resource navigation services over the phone, along with a variety of national online support groups.
 They can direct you to resources such as educational workshops, financial assistance and more.
 Please call CancerCare’s Hopeline at 800-813 HOPE (4673) to reach someone who can help.